yeahzhanym/yt-tuts-done/README.md

-# whats'up here I collect all youtube courses that was completed
+### Hello, here I will collect YouTube tutorials that I have completed.